ottangust/ottangust.github.io/_pages/about.md

 <p></p>
 This website mainly holds my notes of all the lectures I 've taken!
 <p></p>
-Besides, blogs and FAQ will be posted sometimes~~~  For Fun!
+Besides, I may share some blogs and FAQ occasionally for fun~~~

 ## Education